-Fraser Island Weekend Getaway
+Fraser Island Travel Guide

 Located 200 kilometres north of Brisbane, Fraser Island is a location that is easy to access from major urban centres in Australia.
 Fraser Island is part of the Wide Bay-Burnett region of Queensland.
 With its pristine beaches and pleasant seaside views, Fraser Island is a paradise for Australians who love serene natural environments.

 Situated between Harvey Bay and the South Pacific Ocean, Fraser Island is massive.
 The distance from the northern point to the southern point is 120 kilometres.
 The island has a width of 24 kilometres.
 Fraser Island is also the largest sand island in the world.

 Things to see and do on Fraser Island

 Fringed by powdery white sand, the crystal blue waters of Lake Mackenzie make this natural attraction one of the main highlights of Fraser Island.
 This is a great place to soak up the sun for an hour or hour in between keep cool by splashing about in the water.

 People who can manage to tear themselves away from the beach for a few hours are sure to love hanging out at Lake Wabby.
 This scenic spot is home to large numbers of catfish and freshwater turtles, while a pretty footpath leads around the lake and offers plenty of places to pause and take in the view.